postsharp/Metalama.Documentation/conceptual/Aspects/eligibility.md

 ### Example 1

 Adding a caching aspect to a `void` method does not make sense and should be addressed with eligibility.
-However, the fact that your aspect does not support methods returning a collection is an implementation detail and should be reported using a custom error.
+However, the fact that your aspect does not support methods returning a collection is a limitation caused by your particular implementation and should be reported using a custom error.

 ### Example 2